-Traditional Irish Handmade Patch Cap Black with Irish Blessing Sewn In
+Traditional Irish Handmade Patch Cap Grey with Irish Blessing Sewn In

 This Traditional Eye catching tweed patchwork cap is made with authentic tweed woven in Ireland and is the real deal!
 Its patches are mainly black and grey and it has Ireland and a Shamrock embroidered on the front and another shamrock embroidered on the back.
 It’s stylish and a unique clothing accessory that can be worn all year round by young and old and by men and women alike.
 In each cap the tweed panels are hand-stitched giving it a personality of it’s own.
 That’s part of the magic of owning an Irish Made Patch Cap.
 Every one is unique!

 Our Patch Caps have an elasticated band at the back so one size fits all up to a circumference of 24 / 25 inches.

 A LITTLE BIT OF HISTORY OF THE CAP